 Microwave Placement Option #1: Below The Counter

-Here’s an example with a drawer above and below and a matching piece of trim framing the microwave:
+A drawer above and below, with a matching piece of trim framing the microwave.

 Microwave Placement Option # 2: Above The Counter